barnardcsc/Spring-24-Becoming-a-Computational-Thinker/README.md

   1. becoming-a-computational-thinker.docx: &ensp; document containing workshop outline and overview
   2. becoming-a-computational-thinker.pptx: &ensp; slide deck containing all presentation speaking points and links
   3. maze-solver-tutorial.ipynb: &ensp; Python notebook detailing how to code a maze
-  4. towers-of-hanoi-nonrecursive.ipynb: &ensp; Python notebook detailing how to code non-recursively to solve Towers of Hanoi
+  4. towers-of-hanoi-nonrecursive.ipynb: &ensp; Python notebook on how to code non-recursively to solve Towers of Hanoi
-  5. towers-of-hanoi-recursive.ipynb: &ensp; Python notebook detailing how to code recursively to solve Towers of Hanoi
+  5. towers-of-hanoi-recursive.ipynb: &ensp; Python notebook on how to code recursively to solve Towers of Hanoi

 **For quick access to games played during this workshop, please see below:**